-Reinstatement is the procedure that must be followed when an EMT is no longer eligible for recertification because requirements were not met or were not met within time limits of either regular recertification or renewal of a certification that had lapsed for 30 days or less.
+Reinstatement is the procedure that must be followed to regain EMT certification when an EMT is no longer eligible for recertification because education, application or submission requirements were not met within the required deadlines.

 In order to reinstate, you will need to gain National Registry which may include completing an educational course as well as a cognitive and psychomotor exam.